← Work

 Consistency and Standards: A Deliberate Jakob's Law Exception

 Jakob's Law says users prefer interfaces that work like the ones they already know.
 The standard application would push Note toward iOS conventions.
 Ableton made the opposite choice: Note is internally consistent with Ableton Live, not with the iOS ecosystem.
 This is defensible.
-Live has been the most widely used professional DAW for over two decades.
+Live has been one of the most widely used professional DAWs for over two decades.
 Its users have invested thousands of hours learning its conventions.
 Note extends that investment rather than replacing it.
 The cost is that Note is not a good introduction for someone who has never touched Live.

 Error Prevention: Designed Around the Musician's Actual Risks